ayan32/Rate-My-Professors-Analysis/README.md

     <li>Used an alpha level of 0.005 as the threshold for statistical significance to account for potential false positives and correct for multiple comparisons.</li>
     <li>Used Ordinary Least Squares to compare the effect between teaching experience and the quality of teaching.</li>
     <li>Calculated Pearson and Spearman's Correlation Coefficients to measure the strength of relationships.</li>
+    <li>Performed bootstrapping for 95% Confidence Intervals and Cohen's d Effect Size to compare the Ratings and Difficulty ranges between STEM and non-STEM majors and the significance of the outcomes.</li>
   </ul>
   <li><b>Building Models:</b></li>
   <ul>
     <li>Built Regression Models to predict Average Ratings from Average Difficulty only and then all available factors.</li>
     <li>Built Classification Models to predict Whether a Professor will Receive a "Pepper" from Average Ratings only and then all available factors, using metrics like AUROC and Confusion Matrices.</li>
+    <li>Performed 80/20 train/test splits and 5-fold cross-validations to assess the reliability of the data while also addressing overfitting concerns.</li>
   </ul>
   <li><b>Data Visualization:</b></li>
   <ul>